TrygviZL/CoinCap-firehose-s3-DynamicPartitioning/README.md

 [CoinCap](https://docs.coincap.io/) is a tool for real-time pricing and general availability for cryptocurrencies.
 The REST api offers accurate data on various asset prices and availabilities.
 The cap for requesting data is 500 requests per minute of one signs up for an API key which is fast and straight forward.

 ## Infrastructure overview
+The overall infrastructure is build on lambda, kinseis firehose and s3.
+* Lambda functions fetch data from the API and writes it to firehose.
+A cron trigger is set to collect data every minute.
+* Data is buffered in Firehose for 15 minutes before objects are written to s3.
+In this project, I set Firehose to dynamically partition the data on s3 based on the ID of the incomming messages.
+This is primarily to improve query price an performance when using tools such as Quicksight and Athena.
+* Crawler

 ![AWS architecture](https://github.com/TrygviZL/CoinCap-firehose-s3-rds/blob/main/static/infrastructure.png?raw=true)